ChugR/Adverb/README.md

 *  scripts/cgi-bin/adverb.sh  - Bash script to process form data:
  * use tshark to generate pdml
  * run adverb.py to generate html
-* scripts/adverb.py          - Python code to generate html from pdml
+* scripts/adverb.py          - Python code to generate html from pdml.
+This is Adverb's real business logic.

-The web service is really convenient for doing small, quick traces.
+The web service is convenient for doing small, quick traces.

 * Run Wireshark; capture test traffic; save the .pcapng file.
 * Open the web server page.